maidsafe/temp_safe_network/sn_node/src/node/dkg/README.md

 ## DkgStart

 DKG is triggered by the elders when they notice that the oldest members are not the elders or when a section splits.
-They do so by sending the candidates a `NodeMsg::DkgStart(DkgSessionId)` message.
-The `DkgSessionId` contains all the information that makes this DKG session unique.
+They do so by sending the candidates a `NodeMsg::DkgStart(DkgSessionId, SectionSigShare)` message.
+The `DkgSessionId` contains all the information that makes this DKG session unique, and the `SectionSigShare` is the signature of an elder.
+Once we receive supermajority of those, we know we can trust this request and start DKG.

 ```rust
 pub struct DkgSessionId {